USS William Ward Burrows: Commercial service

 Santa Rita followed Santa Inez in inaugurating Grace Line's service between New York through the Panama Canal to Buenaventura, Colombia and Guayaquil, Ecuador, the first direct passenger service to those ports, with Santa Inez departing on 20 April and Santa Rita due to depart 8 June.
 The planned run between New York and Buenaventura was eight days and Guayaquil twelve days.
-After those initial ports the ships were to call at South American West Coast ports as far south as Valparaiso.
+After those initial ports the ships were to call at South American West Coast ports as far south as Valparaíso.

 By September, 1932, declining trading conditions along the run from New York to Peru led to the announcement that the ships operating on the run, Santa Inez, Santa Olivia and Santa Rita, were to be withdrawn and laid up; however, they were put back in service the next year.
 In 1935 the growth in the fruit trade to the West Coast of South America resulted in fitting five of the line's vessels, including 55000 cuft in four compartments for Santa Rita, with York Ice Machinery Corporation refrigeration plants that included a patented system of air circulation developed by United Fruit Company.

 In mid 1939 Grace Line announced it was trading in Santa Rita and Santa Inez as part payment to the Maritime Commission for two of its new C-2 type cargo ships.
 The ships were then to be bought by Navy for use as a tender for the Alaska air bases and the other as a survey ship.
 The ship went into the yard for drydock and general repairs at General Engineering & Drydock Company, Oakland, California for refit and was reported there in January and February, 1940 issues of a monthly trade journal.